nathenharvey/chef-essentials/README.md

 # Chef Fundamentals 4.x

 This is a repo for developing Chef Fundamentals 4.x.
+This course has been renamed to Chef Essentials.
 Please do not use these files until further notice

-NOTE: This is only my first pass on these PPTs.
-On my second pass I will reduce the verbiage on wordy slides.
-I will probably also place some exercises on "Exercise" pages instead of over a number of slides.

-Tentative Modules List
+Modules List
 1. Intro
 2. Getting a workstation
 3. Resources